 The bad news?
 What if you moved into one of those residential units, only for the developer to abandon the shopping complex a few months later?

-Because of this, the HDA expressly states that Partial CCC is not acceptable for issuance of Vacant Possession.
-So buyers, remember that CCC and Partial CCC are not the same thing!
+Because of this, the HDA expressly states that Partial CCC is not acceptable for the issuance of Vacant Possession.
+So buyers, remember that CCC and Partial CCC are not the same things!

 Is The CCC The Only Certificate Of Completion?